Winged football helmet: History

 Princeton abandoned the design after Crisler left in 1938, but in 1998, resurrected the winged design (in orange and black) for the Princeton Tigers.
 When David M. Nelson, a former Michigan player, became the head coach of the University of Delaware's football team in 1951, Delaware began using a blue and gold winged helmet, which they use to this day.
 Several high school teams across the country have also adopted the design.
 Other athletic teams from the University of Michigan have incorporated the design into their headgear, including ice and field hockey, baseball, softball, lacrosse, rowing and swimming.

 In 1996, the Connecticut Coyotes of the Arena Football League wore red, white, and blue winged helmets,.

 There is also evidence that several early National Football League teams wore the winged helmet.
 The New York Giants wore an early version of the winged helmet in 1930–1931.
 The Chicago Bears used the winged helmet in 1931 and 1932.
 The Frankford Yellow Jackets wore the winged helmet in 1931 before the franchise folded due to the Great Depression.
 The Yellow Jackets successors, the Philadelphia Eagles, used the Yellow Jackets old uniforms (including the winged helmets) for their first two seasons in the NFL, and would later use replicas as a throwback uniform during the 2007 season.
 The short-lived Cincinnati Reds also used a winged helmet in 1933.
 The Pittsburgh Pirates (now the Pittsburgh Steelers) wore the winged helmet in 1935 and 1936.
 Finally, the Giants would wear the winged helmet again from 1937 to 1947, making them the last NFL team to wear the winged helmet on a regular basis as well as the last NFL team to wear them in any occasion until the Eagles wore the Yellow Jackets throwbacks in 2007.
-As well, the British Columbia Lions of the CFL used a winged helmet in 1960 and 1961.
+In the Canadian Football League, the BC Lions used a winged helmet in 1960 and 1961.